 Annual Pride Interfaith Worship Service

-During Pride week in August, Pride Interfaith Partnership and First UMC proudly sponsor an annual Pride Interfaith CELEBRATION, with help from supporting communities.
+During Pride week in August, Pride Interfaith Partnership and FUMC proudly supports and participates in an annual Pride Interfaith Celebration with help from supporting communities.
 The service celebrates a diversity of religious beliefs and affirms that all people, including LGBTQ and allies, are created with sacred worth.
 This annual event is a decades-long tradition in Austin.
-The Pride Interfaith CELEBRATION offers a safe and centering space with an opening processional of local faith leaders, powerful speakers, inspiring music.
+The Pride Interfaith Celebration offers a safe and centering space with an opening processional of local faith leaders, powerful speakers, inspiring music.